-In this tutorial we will show you how to install fail2ban on CentOS 8.
-For those of you who didn’t know, Fail2ban it is a security based application for your Unix based server.
-The fail2ban service is commonly used to protect your SSH and FTP from unauthorized connection.
-This apps runs as a daemon that uses python scripts to parse log files for system intrusion attempts and adds a custom rules to iptables configuration file to ban the access to certain ip addresses.
+In this tutorial, we will show you how to install fail2ban on CentOS 8.
+For those of you who didn’t know, Fail2ban is a security-based application for your Unix-based server.
+The fail2ban service is commonly used to protect your SSH and FTP from unauthorized connections.
+These apps run as a daemon that uses python scripts to parse log files for system intrusion attempts and adds custom rules to iptables configuration files to ban access to certain IP addresses.

 Install Fail2Ban on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm sudo dnf update

 Install the Fail2ban package by running the following command:

 sudo dnf install fail2ban